storj/docs/app/(docs)/object-mount/user-guides/install/page.md

 ### Exposing mounted object storage to the Host OS

-If you’re running cunoFs in a virtual machine, you can expose any object storage mounted as volumes in it using guest-to-host volume mapping.
+If you’re running Object Mount in a virtual machine, you can expose any object storage mounted as volumes in it using guest-to-host volume mapping.